St John's House Museum, Warwick

+The building was used in the filming of Annabellum: the curse of Salem in 2019.

 Historic use

 As a hospital

 In the mid 12th century, during the reign of Henry II, the land on which St. John's House stands was given to the establishment of the Hospital of St. John the Baptist.
 The hospital was brought into being by William de Beaumont, then Earl of Warwick.
 This hospital provided two purposes: To help the local poor and ill; and to provide casual overnight boarding and food to impoverished travellers such as pilgrims.
 The Hospital of St. John the Baptist was one of two such hospitals in the town of Warwick at the time.
 The other was St Michael's Leper Hospital, founded with the sole purpose of providing help and respite to those in the parish suffering from leprosy.
 Of both hospitals, only the chapel building of St. Michael still stands.

 In 1291's taxatio, the Hospital was noted to own a dovecote worth 2 shillings.
 Additionally, the carucate of land owned by the Hospital was valued at 10 shilling per year.
 In 1337, protection was granted to the hospital's brethren and their attorneys for the collection of alms at churches.
 At this time it was suggested that some building renovation was necessary.

 It is known that in 1610 the site comprised four standing buildings, including a gatehouse topped with crenulations.
 The largest of the three other buildings has crosses at the roof's apex, suggesting its religious use as the site's chapel.
 At the time the hospital site also included a cemetery - remains have often been dug up during refurbishment or remodeling works on the House.
 The first recorded case was in the 1830s when work was being undertaken in the kitchen garden.
 In 1987, two workmen digging to the Coten End front of St. John's Court flats discovered two skulls.